mjhea0/bootstrap3/blog_sample.md

 # Getting Started with Bootstrap 3

 Despite labeling myself as a backend developer, I've been dabbling more and more with front-end design, namely because JavaScript has blurred the lines between the two.
 On my last project I hacked a bit with HTML and CSS to develop responsive styles - which can be a pain.
-Thankfully, frameworks such as Bootstrap (formerly known as Twitter Bootstrap) make such design requests fairly simple - and even simplier with the new release of Boostrap 3.
+Thankfully, frameworks such as Bootstrap (formerly known as Twitter Bootstrap) make such design requests fairly simple - and even simpler with the new release of Bootstrap 3.

 Let's take a look.